uber/hermetic_cc_toolchain/README.md

 ### Previous Commuications

-Previous communications were done in an email list; the past archive is in `mailing-list-archive.mbox`.
-It can be accessed like this:
+Previous communications were done in a mailing list; the past archive can be accessed like this:

+    git checkout v2.0.0-rc2 mailing-list-archive.mbox
     mutt -R -f mailing-list-archive.mbox

 ## Maintainers